dwp/ucfs-claimant-kafka-consumer/README.md

 * `SourceRecordProcessor` - simply reads and returns the value of the kafka consumer record.
+* `ValidationProcessor` - filters out messages that are not valid against the message schema.
 * `JsonProcessor` - parse the source record value as a Json object.
 * `ExtractionProcessor` - extracts the encryption metadata from the Json object (the encrypted key, the encrypting key id, and the initialisation vector generated when encrypting the payload).
 * `DatakeyProcessor` - calls DKS to get the encrypted datakey decrypted.
 * `DecryptionProcessor` - decrypts the `dbObject`

-#### Future processors

-It will be necessary to add a `ValidationProcessor` and a `TransformationProcessor` to complete the processing step (future tickets will deliver these)
+* `TransformationProcessor` - transforms the decrypted dbObject in line with the current batch process, the actual transformation is delegated to an inferior transformer of which there are 3, one for each source topic (as each has a unique transformation applied)

 ### The targets

 At present there are two, neither of which will make it into production.
-One simply prints the processing output onto the console (or rather to the log), the other posts successfuly processed records to a kafka queue.
-This was to facilitate integration testing of the processor.
+One simply prints the processing output onto the console (or rather to the log), the other posts successfully processed records to a kafka queue.
+This is to facilitate integration testing of the processor.

 Records that fail processing are sent to a dead letter queue and are considered